tytydraco/ChArch/README.md

 7) On another machine, login using `ssh root@<android ip>` (default root password is `root`)

 # FAQ
-## Q: My non-user can't use the internet!
+## Q: My non-root users can't use the internet!

-A: You might need to add your non-root user to the net groups.
+A: You might need to add your non-root users to the net groups.

 1) Type `groups` and find the net related ones (`inet`, `net_raw`)